 The Company values gender diversity, and the Board reviews the implementation and effectiveness of the Board diversity policy on an annual basis.
-The Board targets to appoint an independent non-executive director of a different gender at the upcoming annual general meeting in June 2024 and the Board will consider amending the Board diversity policy to include appointment of at least a director of a different gender so that the potential successors to the Board can achieve gender diversity.
+The Board was aware the Board diversity policy to include appointment of at least a director of a different gender so that the potential successors to the Board can achieve gender diversity, the Board has appointed an independent non-executive director Ms. Tse Wan Joyce at the annual general meeting on 14 June 2024.
 The Company will ensure that gender diversity is taken into account when recruiting staff members of mid to senior level and ensure that sufficient resources are available for providing appropriate trainings and career development to develop a pipeline of potential successors to the Board and maintain gender diversity.

 The Board places emphasis on diversity (including gender diversity) across all levels of the Group.
-As at 31 December 2023, the Group had 71 employees and the proportion of male employees and female employees in the Group's total employees was 56% and 44%, respectively.
+As at 31 December 2024, the Group had 72 employees and the proportion of male employees and female employees in the Group's total employees was 56% and 44%, respectively.
 The Group has put in place appropriate recruitment and selection practices such that a diverse range of candidates are considered.
 The Group when hiring employees considers a number of factors, including but not limited to gender, age, cultural and education background, qualification, ethnicity, professional experience, skills, knowledge and length of service.